leekshaffer/EC-Analysis/README.md

 A manuscript describing the methods and results is coming soon.

-A Shiny App to interactively display results of the analysis is available at: <https://bit.ly/Elec-Weights>.
+An interactive R Shiny app to interactively display results of the analysis is available at: <https://bit.ly/Elec-Weights>.

 Or by using the app.R file in the RShinyApp folder in this repository.